Skip to Main Content

 Can I use websites in my assignments?

-Unfortunately, the answer to this question is 'it depends' - on the website, and on your assignment.
-There is lots of fantastic and reliable information available for free on the internet, but there is also a lot of rubbish.
+Whilst there are many authoritative and reliable sources available for free on the internet, there are also many poorer-quality sources.
 You should be evaluating all of the information you use in your assignments, but this is particularly important for websites.

 This page will give you some resources to help you get started with searching and evaluating websites.
-If you need any further guidance, please contact your Academic Liaison Librarian.
+If you need any further guidance, please contact your local Library/LRC team or academic tutors in the first instance.

 Searching Google Effectively

-If you are looking for information through Google, there are many advanced search techniques which can help you get to the information you need more quickly.
-They can also help you to find more reliable information.
-Click the links below for a full list of search tips, or the tabs above for some of the most useful commands.
+If you are looking for information through Google, there are advanced search techniques which can help you get to the information you need more quickly.
+These can also help you to find more reliable information.
+Click the tabs to look at some of the most useful commands for researching using Google.

 You can ask Google to search individual websites or groups of websites sharing a domain.
 To do this, type site: followed by the web address or domain without any spaces.
 For example: